Gouravj410/Self-Projects/README.md

 # 📧 Spam Message Classifier (First ML Project)

-This is my **first self project in machine learning**, where I built a spam message classifier using Python and Scikit-learn.
+This is my **first self-project in machine learning**, where I built a spam message classifier using Python and Scikit-learn.

 The model predicts whether an SMS message is **spam or not spam** using text classification.